andrewjahn/AndysBrainBook/docs/unix/Unix_02_CopyRemove.rst

 Video
 ----------

 Click `here <https://www.youtube.com/watch?v=2F0DLbP5ans&list=PLIQIswOrUH69xOiblvvEz5KBwWaNRMEUp&index=3>`__ to see a video walkthrough about copying and removing files.
 This video will also show you how to move, rename, and delete folders.
-When you've finished watching it, try these exercises to consolidate what you've learned.
+When you've finished watching it, try these exercises to retain what you've learned.

 -----------